GORDON890908/CS97_RecipeApp/README.md

 ## Recipe App for COM SCI 97 Final Project

-This is a full stack MERN project.
+This is a full stack project.
 The frontend was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and [Material-UI](https://github.com/mui-org/material-ui).
-The backend is created with [Node.js](https://github.com/nodejs/node) and [MongoDB](https://github.com/mongodb/mongo).
+The backend is created with [Node.js](https://github.com/nodejs/node) and [Express.js](https://github.com/expressjs/express) The database we are using is [MongoDB](https://github.com/mongodb/mongo).

-Before running the backend, we need to update the config file in the backend.
+Before running the project, we need to update the config file in the backend.
-1. Go to the `/api/config` and create a file config.env
+1. Go to `/api/config` and create a file config.env
 ```
 cd api\config
 touch config.env